 George Victor Voinovich (July 15, 1936 – June 12, 2016) was a former United States Senator from the state of Ohio.
 He also served as the 65th Governor of Ohio from 1991 to 1998, and as the 54th mayor of Cleveland from 1980 to 1989.

-He earned a Bachelor of Arts degree in government from Ohio University in 1958 and received a Law degree in 1961 from the Ohio State University.
+He earned a Bachelor of Arts degree in government from Ohio University in 1958 and received a law degree in 1961 from The Ohio State University.
 He was also a part of the fraternity Phi Kappa Tau at Ohio University.
 He married his wife, Janet, in 1962.
-They had four children: George, Betsy, Peter, and Molly, as well as seven grandchildren.
+They had four children: George, Betsy, Peter and Molly, as well as nine grandchildren.

 Voinovich's tenure as governor saw Ohio's unemployment rate fall to a 25-year low.
 The state created more than 500,000 new jobs.
-Under Voinovich, Ohio was ranked #1 in the nation by Site Selection Magazine for new and expanding business facilities.
+Under Voinovich, Ohio was ranked number one in the nation by Site Selection Magazine for new and expanding business facilities.